fbpx

 Being properly hydrated will help prevent dehydration and delay fatigue.
 If you’re unsure if you are hydrating properly, try calculating your sweat rate to assess your hydration status.

-You might include a sports drink as well, which along with carbohydrates, will provide the electrolytes (sodium and potassium) that are lost in sweat.
+You might include a sports drink as well, which provides carbohydrates and electrolytes (sodium and potassium) that are lost in sweat.
 Sports drinks should not take the place of fuel, such as gels or food, as they typically contain fewer carbohydrates, but they can be a great addition.
-Be aware, however, that sports drinks cause some people GI upset due to fructose content, so be sure to try them before marathon day.

 What to eat after a long run